- What is prenatal testing?

 What Are The Recommended Prenatal Tests For Women Over 35?

 Genetic screening tests are usually recommended for pregnant women over 35.
 It is because the risks of chromosomal abnormalities increase with advancing age.
-The usual tests the obstetrician recommends are amniocentesis, nuchal translucency screening, chorionic villus sampling and anatomy ultrasound around the 20th week of pregnancy.
+The usual tests the obstetrician recommends are cell-free DNA testing, chorionic villus sampling, nuchal translucency screening, amniocentesis, and anatomy ultrasound around the 20th week of pregnancy.

 If results from these tests are abnormal, your doctor will refer you to a genetic counselor, who will help you understand the options and manage the condition.